near/docs/docs/tutorials/contracts/crossword/crossword.md

 }
 ```

 Notice how we're not saving anything to state and only logging.
-Why does this need to be mutable?
+Why does this need to be signed?

 Well, logging is ultimately captured inside blocks added to the blockchain.
 (More accurately, transactions are contained in chunks and chunks are contained in blocks.
 More info in the [Nomicon spec](https://nomicon.io/Architecture.html?highlight=chunk#blockchain-layer-concepts).)
 So while it is not changing the data in the fields of the struct, it does cost some amount of gas to log, requiring a signed transaction by an account that pays for this gas.